GSA/fcsm/_pages/resources/non-response-bias.md

 <li>NRB adjustment procedures.</li>
 </ol>

-<p>The Subcommittee is currently working on the second objective and is developing a set of best practices and guidelines for reporting on evaluations of nonresponse bias.
+<p>In June 2023, the Subcommittee completed the second objective with publication of “<a href="{{site.baseurl}}/assets/files/docs/FCSM NRBA Report 062623.pdf">Best Practices for Nonresponse Bias Reporting</a>”.
 The Subcommittee is also working with the FCSM to create a mechanism for collecting future nonresponse bias studies and monitoring the use and impact of the FCSM NRB best practices and guidelines.</p>

 <a href="{{site.baseurl}}/assets/files/docs/nrb-charter.pdf">Charter</a>